ckeditor/ckeditor5/docs/updating/update-to-40.md

 } );
 ```

-The `type` setting accepts the following three values:
+The `type` setting accepts the following values:

-* `'auto'`: The editor determines the image type based on the cursor's position.
+* `'auto'`: The editor determines the image type based on the cursor's position, just as it was before.
 For example, if you insert an image in the middle of a paragraph, it will be inserted as inline.
-If you insert it at the end or beginning of a paragraph, it becomes a block image.
+If you insert it at the end or beginning of a paragraph, it will become a block image.
-* `'block'`: Always insert images as block elements, placing them below or above the current paragraph or block.
+* `'block'`: Always inserts images as block elements, placing them below or above the current paragraph or block.
-* `'inline'`: Always insert images as inline elements within the current paragraph or block.
+* `'inline'`: Always inserts images as inline elements within the current paragraph or block.

 If the `type` setting is omitted from the configuration, the behavior defaults to inserting images as a block.

-**Important**: If only one type of image plugin is enabled (e.g., `ImageInline` is enabled but `ImageBlock` is not), the `image.insert.type` configuration will be effectively ignored and the supported image type will be used.
+**Important**: If only one type of {@loink features/images-installation#inline-and-block-images image plugin} is enabled (e.g., `ImageInline` is enabled but `ImageBlock` is not), the `image.insert.type` configuration will be effectively ignored and the only supported image type will be used.

 ### Updated image text alternative icon